andrewwells991/mds_thesis/README.md

 **Joining World Bank Malawi datasets**

 I joined the cleaned AidData dataset with the World Bank Malawi data.
 Joining this data resulted in a dataset of geocoded World Bank projects in Malawi between 1995 and 2014 with information on start dates, end dates, sectors, development objectives, IEG evaluation, and the project costs.
-Details on how the AidData data was joined and cleaned is in the script: **3_malawi_wb_geolocated.Rmd** in this repository.

 I filtered out invalid points and duplicated coordinates for the same projects.
 I also reduced the dataset to only projects that were locally focused (not focusing at central government level reform) and that could arguably generate economic expansion, such as infrastructure and social capacity building projects.
 This resulted in the dataset consisting of 5 unique projects:
 1. Road Maintenance Rehabilitation Project (P001666);